ouzifeng/CI_PP4_SELLYOURTACKLE/README.md

 | Bug where user password was not being saved on signup | Modified the user registration process to ensure passwords are correctly saved and encrypted |
 | Sold/unsold URL redirects not working in the selling area | Corrected URL routing to ensure proper redirection between sold and unsold product views in the selling area |
 | Issue with custom username not being created when user doesn't exist | Implemented a fallback mechanism to create custom usernames when default user data is unavailable |

+## Planned Improvments For The Next Build

+1. More email notifications, i.e. for when an order is refunded notify buyer
+2. Have the tracking on the actual order page as well as the order table
+3. Offer partial refunds for orders

 ## Heroku Deployment